bjchia/bjchia.github.io/notetoself.md

 * A man who wants to lead the orchestra must turn his back to the crowd.

 * [Staying Calm](https://www.linkedin.com/pulse/20140805002649-50578967-how-successful-people-stay-calm/?trk=tod-posts-postall-ptlt&trk=tod-posts-postall-ptlt)

+* Hope is a good thing, maybe even the best of things and good things never die.

+* A smile is the truest form of beauty.

 <p class="message">